 Being a professional hacker is all about imbibing the right knowledge and skills, and in this section, we tell you how you can start your journey as a professional hacker.

 Getting deep into the system requires you to have extensive knowledge of different technical domains and coding skills.
-So the first step is to master in the following skills:
+So the first step is to master the following skills:

 Along with these above skills, hackers should always be up for learning new technologies at different stages of their careers.
 Vulnerabilities continue to evolve, and so do technologies.
 Therefore, in order to be relevant, professional hackers have to stay updated with the latest technologies and methodologies.